How to Build a Strong Brand in 10 Steps

 Your brand development strategy is the long-term plan to achieve a series of long-term goals that ultimately result in the identification and preference of your brand by consumers. – bynder.com

-A brand’s strategy is essentially documentation that gives guidance and structure to your brand.
-It explains your brand’s vision and mission and what sets your brand apart from competitors.
-It also speaks to how you want your target audience(s) to see your brand.
+A brand's strategy is essentially documentation that gives guidance and structure to your brand.
+It explains your brand’s vision and mission, what sets your brand apart from competitors and how you want your target audience(s) to see your brand.

-This is essentially the HOW of your brand in more detail.
-To start getting clarity on your strategy, it is important to answer questions like the following.
+This is essentially the HOW of your brand in more detail and to start getting clarity on your strategy, it is important to answer questions like the following.

 1. How does your audience currently see your brand?